3. Pandas

 Those two little letters contain dozens of data analysis tools that we’ll use in future lessons.
 They can read in millions of records, compute advanced statistics, filter, sort, rank and do just about anything else you’d want to do with data.

-In this case, it’s as simple as converting that plain Python list into what pandas calls a Series.
+We can start to get a look at its powers by converting that plain Python list into what pandas calls a Series.
 Here’s how to make it happen in your next cell.
 Let’s stick with simple variables and name it my_series.

 my_series = pd.Series(my_list)